-The health and safety of all visitors to Boulder City is paramount and the Las Vegas Convention and Visitors Authority (LVCVA) is committed to providing travelers with accurate and timely information about traveling to the destination, as well as to ensure that we continue to provide a safe environment for those who are visiting.
+The health and safety of all visitors to Boulder City are paramount and the Las Vegas Visitors and Convention Authority (LVCVA) is committed to providing our visitors, community and industry partners with accurate and timely information about traveling to the destination, as well as to ensure that we continue to provide a safe environment for those who are visiting.

-The following businesses that were closed during Phase 1 will be allowed to reopen in Phase 2 with restrictions: Gyms, fitness facilities and other studios; swimming pools, water parks and aquatic facilities; spas, salons and other businesses that provide aesthetic or other skin services; body art and piercing establishments; museums, art galleries, zoos and aquariums; outdoor venues including mini golf and amusement parks; indoor venues including movie theaters, and bowling alleys and indoor malls.
+The following businesses that were previously closed were allowed to reopen with restrictions: gyms, fitness facilities and other studios; swimming pools, water parks and aquatic facilities; spas, salons and other businesses that provide aesthetic or other skin services; body art and piercing establishments; museums, art galleries, zoos and aquariums; outdoor venues including mini golf and amusement parks; indoor venues including movie theaters, and bowling alleys and indoor malls.
 Restrictions will include reduced occupancy, strict social distancing, and use of face coverings.
-Dine-in restaurants will continue to operate with all restrictions from Phase 1 still in place, however in Phase 2, bar areas within restaurants may open and bars and taverns that do not serve food may open under the same restrictions.

-In Phase 2, events with live performances and live performers will not be allowed WITH spectators.
-However, for the purpose of broadcasting or live streaming certain events will be allowed under specific restrictions, but they will not include a live audience or spectators.
+Events with live performances and live performers are not allowed WITH spectators.
+However, for the purpose of broadcasting or live streaming certain events are allowed under specific restrictions, but they will not include a live audience or spectators.
 While many businesses will be able to open as outlined above, nightclubs and day clubs, live sporting event venues and live performance venues with live audiences and adult entertainment establishments will remain closed.
-All businesses operating in Phase 2 must also abide by measures set forth by OSHA and other regulatory authorities.
+All operating businesses must also abide by measures set forth by OSHA and other regulatory authorities.

 As the destination reopens, visitors should check directly with resorts, attractions and other experiences for full details around operations and compliance with reopening protocols.